InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ---
 <!--- Slide 3 --->
 ![bg right 60%](../assets/ispo-participants.svg)
-For those with InnerSource responsibilities in an OSPO, platform engineering, or other centralized group, this working group is for you.
+If you're in any of these groups, we invite you to join us:

+* InnerSource responsibilities in an Open Source Program Office (OSPO)
+* Platform Engineering Teams
+* Other centralized groups such as Enterprice Architecture
 <!-- KEY MESSAGE 3:  -->

 ---